matuzo/matuzoat/src/blog/even-more-css-part2.md

 ---
-title: "Writing even more CSS with Accessibility in Mind, Part 2: Respecting user preferences"
+title: 'Writing even more CSS with Accessibility in Mind, Part 2: Respecting user preferences'
 permalink: blog/writing-even-more-css-with-accessibility-in-mind-user-preferences/index.html
 metadescription: >-
   Users change browser or OS settings to improve their experiences for a reason.
 We should respect these decisions by writing CSS.
 date: 2020-10-12T06:58:54.969Z
 image: articles/sm_css_a11y2_up.jpg
-teaser: "In the first article of this series, I explained how important progressive enhancement is for web accessibility.
+teaser: 'In the first article of this series, I explained how important progressive enhancement is for web accessibility.
 Building websites layer by layer allows for a cleaner separation of concerns and more resilient experiences.
-This second article is about user preferences and how to respect them when writing CSS."
+This second article is about user preferences and how to respect them when writing CSS.'
 tags:
   - a11y
 publication: Matuzo